neishm/fstd2nc/README.md

                         use --filter ip2==24
   --exclude NAME,NAME,...
                         Exclude some axes, attributes, or derived variables from the output.
+For instance, excluding
+                        'leadtime,reftime' can help for netCDF tools that don't recognize leadtime and reftime as valid coordinates.
 Note that axes will only be excluded if they have a length of 1.
   --metadata-file METADATA_FILE
                         Use metadata from the specified file.
 You can repeat this option multiple times to build metadata from